AlexandreNadiras/PersonalProjects/UseCase/README.md

 pip install -r requirements.txt

-If you are working with a 2.X version of python, you will have to install pysqlite.
+If you are working with a 2.X version of python, you will probably have to install pysqlite.

 pip install pysqlite

-All this codes and the originale CSV Files must be in the same directory.
+All this python files and the originale CSV Files must be in the same directory on your computer.

 # UseCaseObjectives.py: